This post may contain affiliate links, please see the privacy policy for details.

 What does a Canadian butter tart taste like?

-They are sweet, buttery, caramel tasting tarts.
-They are like a cross between a pecan pie and a sugar pie.
+They are sweet, buttery, caramel tasting tarts, a bit like a cross between pecan pie and sugar pie.

 Canadian Butter Tarts